Surface Ship Equipment

 The management of cargo onboard is currently a highly labour-intensive activity.
 In addition to the time taken to move cargo, the process of manually managing inventory is time-consuming and inefficient.

 Land-based warehouses enjoy the benefit of mechanised systems that deliver improved performance with minimal staff supervision.
-In addition, computerised inventory management increases process efficiency by eliminating the most commonly occuring issues of maintaining an accurate record of stock levels.
+In addition, computerised inventory management increases process efficiency by eliminating the most commonly occurring issues of maintaining an accurate record of stock levels.

 Proven through demonstration by the UK Aircraft Carrier Alliance (ACA) when applied onboard the Queen Elizabeth Class Carriers, our technology brings the latest handling solutions in a safe, efficient manner to the stowage and retrieval of airborne weapons from the vessel’s deep magazines to the hanger and flight deck, using a third of the personnel usually associated with this operation.